 MSI GS63VR Stealth Pro

 Looking for a VR-ready gaming laptop that isn't a beast to lug around?
 The MSI Stealth Pro (starting at about $1,760) is aptly named.
-Although it has a GTX 1060 GPU with 6GB of GDDR5 VRAM and 16GB of RAM, it keeps a surprisingly low profile and weighs in at just under four pounds.
+Although it has a GTX 1060 GPU with 6GB of GDDR5 VRAM and 16GB of DDR4 RAM, it keeps a surprisingly low profile and weighs in at just under four pounds.

 The 15.6-inch display has a 1920 x 1080 resolution for when you aren't in VR, but you can also get up to a 4K display if money is no object.
 This thing has a full SteelSeries keyboard with a number pad and a beautiful full-color backlight.

-All configurations come with an Intel Core i7-6700HQ processor that comes in at a stock 2.6GHz clock speed.
-If you're into overclocking, you can get up to about a 3.5GHz clock speed, but the stock speed will run your VR games without problems.
+All configurations come with a 7th-generation Intel Core i7-7700HQ processor that comes in at a stock 2.8GHz clock speed.
 Those games and your copy of Windows 10 will be safe and sound in your choice of 256GB or 512GB solid-state drive, and a 1TB hard-disk drive is there as your library expands.
 For more information, check out Windows Central's in-depth review of the GS63VR.

 ASUS ROG Strix GL502VS

-Love ASUS but don't want to shell out upwards of three or four grand?
-This model, the ROG GL502VS, starts at about $1650 — quite a deal considering what you're getting.
+Love ASUS but don't want to shell out upwards of $2,500?
+This model, the ROG Strix GL502VS, starts at about $1,450 — quite a deal considering what you're getting.

-This laptop has up to an NVIDIA GTX 1070 GPU with 8GB of GDDR5 VRAM — your games are going to look gorgeous.
-Keeping things running smoothly is an Intel Core i7-6700HQ with a clock speed 2.6GHz, and 16GB of RAM.
+This laptop has either an NVIDIA GTX 1060 GPU or a GTX 1070 GPU — your games are going to look gorgeous.
+Keeping things running smoothly is a 7th-generation Intel Core i7-7700HQ with a clock speed up to 3.8GHz, and 16GB of DDR4 RAM.